TOBAR NA GAEDHILGE 1.13

 German45,000

-Where a lemmatized source index exists (languages other than Gaelic), a fourth output display mode is available, named Freagar-fhocla.
+This facility is offered — where the source language is other than Gaelic — by means of a fifth output view, named Freagar-fhocla.
+Any of the supported languages, including Gaelic, may be used as the target language.
 The calculation may take a few moments.
-The resulting display is a list of target-language word-forms, each accompanied by a score, and sorted on these scores (the user may have it re-sorted alphabetically on the words themselves).
-The scores — which are not raw word counts — may range from 99,999,999 down to 100,000, and measure how common the target-language word-form is in the neighbourhood of the source-language lemma in comparison with the whole of the target language corpus.
-Any of the supported languages, including Gaelic, may be used as the target language.
+The resulting display is a list of target-language forms, each accompanied by a score, and sorted on these scores (the user may have it re-sorted alphabetically on the forms themselves).
+The scores — which are not raw token counts — may range from 99,999,999 down to 100,000, and measure how common the target-language form is in the neighbourhood of the source-language lemma in comparison with the whole of the target language corpus.

 Screenshot of translation equivalents

 The chosen source-language lemma defines a set of sentences in the source-language corpus — those sentences in which it occurs — and a corresponding set of sentences in the target-language corpus — those sentences which translate them.
-This "select part" of the target-language corpus is studied, looking for words (freagar-fhocla, word-equivalents) which are more frequent there than in the target-language corpus on average.
+This "select part" of the target-language corpus is studied, looking for forms (freagar-fhocla, word-equivalents) which are more frequent there than in the target-language corpus on average.

-If the source-language word is uncommon (read: selects less than one-thousandth part of the source language corpus), a warning is issued that the results may not be statistically useful, but no impediment is placed on calculating them.
+If the source-language lemma is uncommon (read: selects less than one-thousandth part of the source language corpus), a warning is issued that the results may not be statistically useful, but no impediment is placed on calculating them.

 Results are still poor enough with the amount of text available, but will improve as the quantity increases.
 Even at the present time, however, it may be of interest to input English lemmas from the following list, and to compare the results with the content of existing English–Irish dictionaries, noting what is found in the dictionaries but absent in the corpus, as well as what relevant equivalents are found in the corpus but not in the dictionaries: smoke, minute, also, yet, dog, ice, bee, garden, help, interest, gravel, cave, busy, cell, kitchen, open.